Colorful buildings on the waterfront at Fisherman's Wharf

 Cultural and Historical Touchstones

 Salinas’ National Steinbeck Museum celebrates the life and work of one of the USA’s most noteworthy Nobel Prize-winning authors.
 Visit The John Steinbeck House for a peek into the writer’s childhood and have lunch at the House’s beloved restaurant.
 Don’t miss a trip to historic Cannery Row; this former turn-of-the-century cannery hub has been revitalized with waterfront dining, entertainment, colorful coastline, wine tasting and more.
-For more history, visit one of Monterey County’s famed California Missions, including the iconic Carmel Mission.
-Explore Fort Ord National Monument, the site of an old military base set amid rolling hills and featuring kilometers of trails to hike, bike or horseback ride.
+For more history, explore Fort Ord National Monument, the site of an old military base set amid rolling hills and featuring kilometers of trails to hike, bike or horseback ride.
+The Central Coast also has a strong connection to Mexico that spans centuries.
+Monterey was the first capital of what was once Alta California, and several Spanish missions reside in the surrounding area, including the iconic Carmel Mission.
+The Spanish language is also widely spoken here.

 Since there’s so much dizzying beauty to absorb, go ahead and take the scenic route.
 Highway One’s coastal route takes you past wetlands, artichoke fields, cypress forests and rocky coastline all the way to Big Sur.
 Drive historic 17-Mile Drive to see beaches, palatial estates and The Lodge at Pebble Beach, the elegant resort poised on the edge of one of the world’s most renowned golf courses.
 Sip your way through Salinas and Carmel Valleys on the River Road and Carmel Valley Wine Trails.
 It doesn’t get prettier and more serene than beach city Carmel-by-the-Sea, where art galleries, exceptional dining and tons of cultural offerings are on the menu.
 Don’t forget to spend time soaking up the sun on the white sands of Carmel Beach.